JoeHalasz/Afraid-in-a-Cave/Asymmetrical-Horror-Multiplayer-Game/Enemies.md

 	Anvils that drop
 	Need to eat vegetables to spawn more traps
 	Can leave cameras around for all enemies to use
+	2D, always faces whatever camera is seeing it ( not from this dimension )

 4
 	Slenderman look